UkuSoome/ChessMove/README.md

 In ESP_IDF_LOCATION/components/driver/spi_master.c file on line 145 "#define NO_DEV 5" should be added and "spi_bus_add_device" function should be replaced with the one in the spi_master.c file on this repository.

-On the chessMove virtual machine this is already done.
+On the ChessMove virtual machine this is already done.

-To run on the chessMove virtual machine:
+To run on the ChessMove virtual machine:

 1) clone the repository to the machine if not already present.
 2) remove/move the spi_master.c file